aws-samples/aws-analytics-immersion-day/README.md

 \[[Top](#top)\]

-## <a name="amazon-es"></a>Create Amazon Elasticsearch Service for Real-Time Data Analysis
+## <a name="amazon-es"></a>Create Amazon OpenSearch Service for Real-Time Data Analysis

-An Elasticsearch cluster is created to store and analyze data in real time.
-Amazon ES domains are synonymous with Elasticsearch clusters.
+An OpenSearch cluster is created to store and analyze data in real time.
+Amazon ES domains are synonymous with OpenSearch clusters.
 A domain is a setting that specifies a setting, instance type, number of instances, and storage resources.

 ![aws-analytics-system-build-steps](./assets/aws-analytics-system-build-steps.svg)

-1. In the AWS Management Console, select the **Elasticsearch** service in the Analytics category.
+1. In the AWS Management Console, select the **OpenSearch** service in the Analytics category.
 2. (Step 1: Choose deployment type) Select **Create a new domain**.
-3. On the **Create Elasticsearch domain** page, select **Production** for **Deployment type**.
+3. On the **Create OpenSearch domain** page, select **Production** for **Deployment type**.
  ![amazon-es-deployment-type](./assets/amazon-es-deployment-type.png)
-4. For **Version**, choose the Elasticsearch version for your domain.
+4. For **Version**, choose the OpenSearch version for your domain.
 We recommend that you choose the latest supported version.
-For more information, see [Supported Elasticsearch Versions](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/what-is-amazon-elasticsearch-service.html#aes-choosing-version).
+For more information, see [Supported OpenSearch Versions](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/what-is.html#choosing-version).
 5. Click **Next** button.
 6. (Step 2: Configure domain) Enter the name of the domain.
 In this lab, `retail` will be used as the example domain name.
 7. For **Instance type**, choose the instance type of your Amazon ES domain.
-In this lab, it is recommended to use a small, economical instance type (`t3.medium.elasticsearch`) suitable for testing purposes.
+In this lab, it is recommended to use a small, economical instance type (`t3.medium.opensearch`) suitable for testing purposes.
 8. Enter the desired number of instances in **Number of nodes**.
 In this lab, we will use the default value of `3`.
 9. Select EBS for **Data nodes storage type**.
     + a.
 Select General Purpose (SSD) for the **EBS volume type**.
 For more information, see Amazon EBS Volume Types.
     + b.
 In EBS volume size, enter the **EBS storage size per node** for each data node in GiB.
 In this lab, we will use the default value of `10`.
     ![amazon-es-config-domain](./assets/amazon-es-config-domain.png)
-10. For now, you can ignore the **Dedicated master nodes, Snapshot configuration** and **Optional Elasticsearch cluster settings** sections.
+10. For now, you can ignore the **Dedicated master nodes, Snapshot configuration** and **Optional OpenSearch cluster settings** sections.
 11. Click **Next**.
 12. (Step 3: Configure access and security) For **Network configuration**, select **VPC access**.
 Choose the appropriate VPC and subnet.
 Select the `es-cluster-sg` created in the preparation step as Security Groups.
 13. For now, disable **Amazon Cognito Authentication** and **Fine–grained access control**.